Master of Landscape Architecture Program Information

 The Landscape Architecture Program recognizes the value of professional internships.
 In addition to supplementary income, internships provide an important introduction to the field of landscape architecture.
 Course schedules at the WAAC are designed to permit student internships during weekday morning hours.

 Various forms of financial assistance are available to graduate students, including grants by federal agencies, fellowships, and scholarships awarded by corporations, foundations, and professional organizations, as well as low and moderate-interest, federally-insured loans, including subsidized loan programs.
 Interested students can obtain detailed and updated information directly from the University Office of Scholarships and Financial Aid and The Graduate School.
 The School of Architecture + Design awards a limited number of graduate assistantships each year.
 Assistantships are service positions and normally involve providing support to faculty for teaching or research assistance.
 Assistantships are not normally available to first year students.
 Note: Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, national origin, political affiliation, race, religion, sexual orientation or veteran status.
-Anyone having questions concerning discrimination or accessibility should contact the Office for Equal Opportunity.
+Anyone having questions concerning discrimination or accessibility should contact the Office of Equity and Access.

 Dual Degree Programs